-A proactive approach towards long service awards
+5. A proactive approach towards long service awards

 When you invest in long service awards for an employee it has a positive impact on retention.
 It also has an impact on employee well-being, employee engagement, and culture

-It’s time to personalize and offer choice
+6. It’s time to personalize and offer a choice

 When you give experiences for a long service award, the possibilities are endless—a hotel stay, a concert, sporting event, etc etc. Unless your HR team intimately knows all employees, it would be difficult to identify the correct experience for each individual.

 The annual Deloitte Human Capital survey said it best; “talent today wants a custom rewards experience that reflects how they live, work, and communicate—not a one-size-fits-all approach rooted in the past.”

 Take the time and effort to show employees that you truly appreciate their hard work and dedication.
 If your company creates an individualized and dynamic rewards program, you’ll not only boost the morale of current staff but also give your organization an advantage in today’s job market.

 Many prefer to receive gift cards or vouchers as a reward and a long service award is not an exception.
-These voucher or cards come in various forms like an electronic voucher or plastic card.
+These vouchers or cards come in various forms like an electronic voucher or plastic card.

 Gift cards and vouchers serve two purposes: